MicrosoftDocs/sdk-api/sdk-api-src/content/isolatedwindowsenvironmentutils/nf-isolatedwindowsenvironmentutils-iscrossisolatedenvironmentclipboardcontent.md

     if (retVal != ERROR_SUCCESS)
     {
-      // Show a WDAG specific error message if the clipboard content crossed the host/isolated
+      // Show a MDAG specific error message if the clipboard content crossed the host/isolated
       // environment boundary.
 Otherwise, show the app’s default paste error message. if (SUCCEEDED(hr) && isCrossEnvContent)
       {